This post may contain affiliate links. Please read my disclosure policy.

 - grated fresh parmesan optional

-Add carrots, celery, green beans, and potatoes to at least a 6-quart slow cooker.
+- Add carrots, celery, green beans, and potatoes to at least a 6-quart slow cooker.
 Stir in the canned beans, tomatoes, vegetable stock, bay leaves, Italian seasoning, and red pepper flakes.
-Secure the lid and cook on the low setting for 6-8 hours.
+Secure the lid and cook on the low setting for 6-8 hours or the high setting for 4 hours.

 Allow the minestrone soup to cool.
 Place into freezer-safe container and store for up to 3 months.
 To reheat, allow to thaw in the refrigerator overnight and reheat over medium-low heat on the stovetop until heated throughout, about 15 minutes.